ArthurClemens/use-stream/README.md

 })
 ```

 For more flexibility, pass a function that returns the model object.
-See also `initLazily`
+See also `defer`
 how to combine this for optimization.

 Example: